yanghi/frame-subscriber/README.md

 client.on("test", handler, { namespace: "cool", unique: "very cool" });

 // in other frame
-// the sub will will receive message otherClient.emit("test", "realy cool", { namespace: "cool" });
+// the sub will receive message otherClient.emit("test", "realy cool", { namespace: "cool" });
 //the sub nothing will happen
 otherClient.emit("foo", "hello", { namespace: "awesome" });